Ghosts in Malay culture

-There are many Malay ghost myths (Malay: cerita hantu Melayu; Jawi: چريتا هنتو ملايو), remnants of old animist beliefs that have been shaped by Hindu-Buddhist cosmology and later Muslim influences, in the modern states of Brunei, Indonesia, Malaysia, Singapore and among the Malay diaspora in neighbouring Southeast Asian countries.
+There are many Malay ghost myths (Malay: cerita hantu Melayu; Jawi: چريتا هنتو ملايو), remnants of old animist beliefs that have been shaped by Hindu-Buddhist cosmology and later Muslim influences, in the modern states of Brunei, Indonesia, Malaysia, and Singapore and among the Malay diaspora in neighbouring Southeast Asian countries.
 The general word for ghost is hantu, of which there exist a wide variety.
 Some ghost concepts such as the female vampires pontianak and penanggal are shared throughout the region.
-While traditional belief doesn't consider all ghosts as necessarily evil, Malaysian popular culture tends to categorise them all as types of evil djinn.
+While traditional belief does not consider all ghosts as necessarily evil, Malaysian popular culture tends to categorise them all as types of evil djinn.

 History

 Traditional ghost beliefs are rooted in prehistoric animist beliefs.
 However, the region has long had extensive contact with other cultures, and these have affected the form of some of the legends.
 Trade links with southern India and China were established several centuries BCE, in large part shaping the local culture and folklore.
 The Indian faiths of Hinduism and Buddhism were particularly influential in Southeast Asia.
 Islam was also introduced from India, and had become the dominant religion in Java and Sumatra by the end of the 16th century.
 The Muslim beliefs overlaid and mixed with existing cultural and religious influences, rather than eradicating them altogether.
 One example is the festival of Mandi Safar, originally a Tamil Hindu practice where people bathe in the sea or river and perform ceremonies that purify and protect against sickness and misfortune, and which also serves to introduce marriageable young people.
-After the introduction of Islam it was given new meaning as a festival to celebrate the recovery of Mohammed from an illness.
+After the introduction of Islam it was given new meaning as a festival to celebrate the recovery of Muhammad from an illness.
 The ritual has long been declared officially banned by Singaporean and Malayan clerics on the grounds that it contravenes the teaching of Islam, but continues to be practised in some scale Malaysia and Indonesia.